DykemaBill/redirector/README.md

 - Add navigation bar
 - CSS clean-up for better responsiveness, remove deprecated HTML and move to CSS
 - Fix problem where password special characters stored in config crashes decode process
+- Fix problem where user session is left logged in but is deleted from the config
 - Split configuration and startup items from redirect items into separate logs
 - Add prefix path checking that can direct to different targets for each configured redirect:
     Normal redirect: http://flaskserver:port/path/path -> http://someotherpath